xyl1t/Cidr/README.md

 Press `t` to turn off the text and `shift` + `t` to turn it back on.

 ## Usage
-Just copy and paste the `cidr.hpp` file into your project and you're done!
+Just copy and paste the `cidr.hpp` file into your project and do this:

+	#define CIDR_IMPLEMENTATION

+in *one* C or C++ file to create the implementation before you include the `cidr.hpp` file.

 ## Dependencies
 All you need is a compiler that supports C++17.